 I quickly figured that this method wasn’t as effective since it couldn’t keep the bag hermetically sealed, and went ahead and invested in a large storage container for dry dog food at a local pet retailer.

 From then on I poured the entire content of the bags of food into said container, “parked” it in my laundry room, threw out the packaging, and felt really good about my new food storage system.

 It wasn’t until about a year later that I came across an article about proper and safe dog food storage in a dog magazine.
 You may guess that I was in for a little wake-up call!
 What I read made perfect sense, and I couldn’t believe that I hadn’t thought of this myself!

 I can’t remember what the dog magazine’s name was, but I ended up cutting out the article and taping it onto the lid of the storage container, so I’m including a picture of it below!

 Keep the dog food in its manufactured packaging – it’s made to retain freshness & nutrients

 What I hadn’t taken into consideration was the fact that the bags containing kibble (and air-dried/base mixes for raw feeding) are specifically made to retain its freshness and nutrients.

 Once dry food is exposed to air, heat, and light, it looses its freshness because the elements break down the vitamins and nutrients.

-A kibble brand we used to feed, Annamaet, also had a (sliding) zip lock closure system ~ it makes food storage so much easier & effective than keeping the bag closed with bag clips.
+A kibble brand I used to feed, Annamaet, also had a (sliding) zip lock closure system ~ it makes food storage so much easier & effective than keeping the bag closed with bag clips.